ebhardjan/ProgVer1/result/README.md

 ![](3sat_allresults_2runs_i20s.png)

 The x axis shows the number of variables of the formula, the y axis the runtime in milliseconds on a logarithmic scale.
+Note that the x axis is not a linear scale, but rather staying at a value for 20 runs, then jumping to the next number of variables.

 The first thing we notice, is that all algorithms show an exponential increase of the runtime with increasing number of variables.
 Surprisingly DPLL performs